simpeg/simpegEM1D/README.md

 handle inducitve loop source with a single receiver coil or magnetometer.
 A main interest of the package is hanndling airborne EM survey, which can quickly map electrical conductivity of the subsurface at large area.

-This package is under an opensource geophysical simulation and inversion software, SimPEG's ecosystem
+This package is under ecosystem of an opensource geophysical simulation and inversion software, SimPEG, and hence installation of SimPEG is required.

 Documentation: